-The research and development teams at Medicyte and Sernova are working to develop a product to treat Hemophilia A patients.
-This product involves taking a small blood sample from the patient, correcting the genetic defect in isolated cells and then using Medicyte's upcyte® technology to expand the cell numbers for placement into Sernova's Cell PouchTM for release of Factor VIII.
-The teams are currently conducting proof of concept studies which include cell isolation, processing and scale-up, product release and pilot studies for preclinical evaluation.
+This product involves taking a small blood sample from the patient, correcting the genetic defect in isolated cells and then expanding the cell numbers for placement into Sernova's Cell PouchTM for release of Factor VIII.
+The work includes the conduct of proof of concept studies such as cell isolation, processing and scale-up, product release and pilot studies for preclinical evaluation.
 With successful completion of these studies, the next steps will include production of cells and the required pre-clinical studies that will become part of a regulatory package in preparation for human clinical trials.
+The company is working in collaboration with various experts in the hemophilia field to conduct this work.